1 | Spotted rock snake |

 3 | Rhombic skaapsteker |

-An extremely fast snake which darts around as though fast forwarded with a remote controller.
-Rhombic skaapstekers reach a maximum of 1.4 metres and inhabit moist savannahs, bushland and grassland.
-They hide within bushes if bothered and they’re one of the few African snakes to protect their eggs.
+The rhombic staapsteker (Psammophylax rhombeatus) is one of South Africa’s more common species, as it appears in high densities in southern and eastern areas, including near Cape Town and Johannesburg.
+This is an extremely fast and nimble snake, which darts around the savannah as though fast forwarded with a remote controller.
+Rhombic skaapstekers reach a maximum of 1.4 metres, and inhabit moist savannahs, bushland and grassland.
+They hide within bushes if bothered, and are one of the few African snakes to protect their eggs.

-‘Skaapsteker” is an Afrikaans word that translates to “sheep stabber” from an old belief that that’s what they did.
-Many ranchers and farmers kill them, but it’s believed that cape cobras were actually behind the livestock losses.
+‘Skaapsteker” is an Afrikaans word that translates to “sheep stabber”, from an old belief that they had sheep-murdering tendencies.
+Many ranchers and farmers killed them on sight, but it’s believed that cape cobras were actually behind the livestock losses.
 Perhaps this was a sneaky scheme to shift the blame onto their serpent rival.

 4 | Southern brown egg eater |

-Meanwhile, the inornata name references their plain colours, their lack of patterns, the same being true for Puerto Rican boas (Chilabothrus inornatus).
 Southern brown egg eaters are toffee-coloured with oval shaped pupils, and an orange iris.
-They have pink tongues, and a tendency to invade people’s houses.
-They’re non-venomous, but bold in temperament.
-They have no time for fear, as this would interfere with their eternal egg quest.
+They have pink tongues, and a strong tendency to invade people’s houses.
+They’re a non-venomous species, but bold in temperament.
+The southern brown egg eater has no time for fear, as this would interfere with their neverending egg quest.
 This species averages at 75cm, with the largest individuals reaching 1.2 metres.

 5 | Cross-marked grass snake |

-This species inhabits moist savannah, montane forest and grasslands of South Africa.
-Cross-marked grass snakes (Psammophis crucifer) favour reptiles for their prey, particularly skinks.
-A 2010 study found that 93% of food items in their stomach were reptiles, with a sample of 73 females and 70 males.
-Three of their favourite meals are variable skinks, cape three-lined skinks, and spotted thick-toed geckos.
+This slightly venomous species is fairly common in South Africa, appearing in moist savannah, montane forest, and grasslands.
+The cross-marked grass snake (Psammophis crucifer) is one of South Africa’s most reptile-addicted snake species.
+A 2010 study found that 93% of food items in their stomach were reptiles, with a sample consisting of 73 females and 70 males.
+Three of their confirmed meals are the variable skink, cape three-lined skink, and spotted thick-toed gecko.

-Cross-marked grass snakes have vertical stripes running down their entire body in parallel formation.
+Cross-marked grass snakes are recognisable by vertical stripes running down their entire body in parallel formation.
 These are grey and brown, but the signature ID sign is a white scale in front of each eye.
 This species lays 4-13 eggs on average.

 6 | Common slug eater |

 This non-venomous snake has found its own niche within South Africa’s crowded ecosystem.
 Rather than swallowing dassies or rock rats, which many snakes compete for, they focus on a less popular food source: slugs.
 Common slug eaters (Duberria lutrix) measure 30cm, or 43cm at the most, and this makes small slimy creatures a natural choice.
-They also eat snails, and their favourite spot to rest is amidst long grass tufts.
+They also eat snails, and their favourite spot to rest is amidst long grass tufts, making them hard to spot.

-Afrikaans call this harmless snake Tabakrolletjie.
-This is because of its defensive method, where it coils into a tight spiral with its head at the centre, so that it resembles a roll of tobacco.
+Afrikaans call this harmless snake Tabakrolletjie, due to a strange defensive method.
+When confronted, Duberria lutrix coils into a tight spiral with its head at the centre, so that it resembles a roll of tobacco.

 7 | Aurora house snake |

 A flashy snake with variable colours.
 There’s always a bright yellow or orange stripe down their spine, but some are plainer while others are adorned with bright dots.
-Aurora house snakes (Lamprophis aurora) measure 60cm, occasionally 90cm.
-They stick to moister areas like nature reserves, such as Walter Sisulu National Botanical Garden, near Johannesburg.
-Information is scarce, but nestling rodents and small mice are popular prey.
+The aurora house snake (Lamprophis aurora) measures 60cm, occasionally 90cm.
+They stick to moister areas like nature reserves, with one hotspot being Walter Sisulu National Botanical Garden, near Johannesburg.
+Information is scarce, but nestling rodents and small mice are confirmed to be popular prey.

-Aurora house snakes are extremely peaceful.
+Unlike a cape cobra, aurora house snakes are extremely peaceful.
 They’re not only non-venomous, but hardly ever bite even if picked up.
-This is one of the snakes that quietly lives in South Africa and goes about its business, to no interest to the rest of the world.
+This is one of the many snakes that lives quietly in South Africa and goes about its business, to no interest to the rest of the world.

 The Aurora house snake sees many things in its life.
-It has insider knowledge of which hyena clans are about to battle, which savannah the elephant herd is heading to next, and which village a cobra is about to terrorise, yet they have no desire to disclose this information.
-Aurora house snakes are never very common – they have a sizeable continuous empire, but are always hard to find.
+It has insider knowledge of which hyena clans are about to battle, which savannah the elephant herd is heading to next, and which village a cobra is about to terrorise.
+If they could speak, they could tell many tales, yet they have no desire to disclose this inside information anyway.

 8 | Red adder |

 This is the adder equivalent of a red deer or red squirrel, except a lot less cuddly.
-The reasons for the redness are unknown.
-It could be furious anger, or it could be red-tinged venom coursing through every inch of their body.
-Red adders (Bitis rubida) measure 20-30cm on average, and even the largest reach only 44cm.
-Nevertheless, its venom is strongly neurotoxic, containing both post and pre-synaptic neurotoxins.
-These bind to and block acetylcholine receptors in muscle cells, similar to a black mamba’s neurotoxins.
+The reasons for this redness are unknown.
+It could be furious anger, or it could be a red-tinged venom coursing through every inch of their body.

-Like the cape adder, this is an inactive species which is usually found lurking under rocks or shrubs.
+Like its Bitis cousins, the red adder is an inactive species which is usually found lurking stealthily under rocks or shrubs.
 Rocky gravel plains on mountains slopes are their main habitat, and they’re most active in early morning or late afternoon, taking a siesta at midday.
 To find this snake, you must venture to rough jagged terrain, not humid forests.

-Bitis rubida varies significantly without its range.
-Some are fully blooming red, while others have beige and black colours typical to adders.
-There’s even xanthic red adders, where the genes for yellow pigment are overactive.
-This is the rarest of the Bitis adder family, the most common being the puff adder (Bitis arietans).
+Bitis rubida varies significantly throughout its range.
+Some are full blooming red, while others have the beige and black colours more typical of adders.
+There’s even xanthic individuals, where the genes for yellow pigment are overactive.
+This is one of the rarest of the Bitis adder genus, with the most common being the puff adder (found all over sub-Saharan Africa).

 9 | Black thread snake |

-This species occupies about 20% of South Africa, sticking to the southern coast.
-Black thread snakes measure only 12-15cm (maximum 20cm), and are often confused with earthworms.
-This is particular true given that they’re an underground snake which spends its life burrowing through soil.
+This tiny species occupies about 20% of South Africa, sticking mainly to the southern coast.
+Black thread snakes measure only 12-15cm, with a maximum of 20cm, and are often confused with earthworms.
+This is particularly true given that they’re an underground snake which spends most of their life burrowing through soil.

-Black thread snakes (Leptotyphlops nigricans) stay below the surface the majority of the time.
-The best time to witness them is after heavy rains, when they poke their heads out of their holes curiously and explore the surface for a while.
+Black thread snakes (Leptotyphlops nigricans) are completely non-venomous, mostly blind, and stay below the surface for the majority of the time.
+The best time to witness them is immediately after heavy rains, when they poke their heads out of their holes curiously and explore the surface for a while.
 In winter, they sometimes hit the surface in waves and huddle together en masse, beneath rocks and logs or within old termite mounds.
-Either soft soils or sand are acceptable for black thread snakes, as coastal dunes are one place to find them.
+Both soft soils and sand are acceptable for black thread snakes, as coastal dunes are one habitat where they’re common.

-The Leptotypholops thread snake family has over 20 members and they’re exceedingly difficult to tell apart, all being small, black and shiny.
-Only herpetologists have the expert knowledge, using subtle scale differences.
+The Leptotypholops thread snake genus has over 20 members, as they’re exceedingly difficult to tell apart.
+Each member is small, black and shiny, with the black thread snake being no exception.
+Only herpetologists have the expert knowledge to make IDs, using subtle scale differences.

 10 | Short-snouted grass snake |

-Short-snouted grass snakes default to rapid escape, but they’ll also unthinkingly bite if picked up.
-If cornered, this snake coils up and hisses loudly.
-Hissing isn’t very common in the 33-strong Psammophis family.
-The Saharan sand snake (Psammohpis aegyptius) is one which does, and the short-snouted grass snake is another.
-They achieve this with a gulp of air, which visibly inflates their chest area, then releasing it, through hissing sound channels.
-Whereas Saharan sand snakes inflate the throat when they hiss, this species inflates the chest.
+The Saharan sand snake (Psammohpis aegyptius) is one member which does hiss, and the short-snouted grass snake is another.
+They achieve this with a gulp of air, which visibly inflates their chest area, before releasing it through hissing sound channels.
+While Saharan sand snakes inflate the throat when they hiss, this species inflates the chest.